Rollerball (1975 film): Filming

-The then-new BMW Headquarters and Museum buildings in Munich appear as the headquarters buildings of the Energy Corporation at the Olympiapark, Munich.
-Scenes were also filmed at Fawley Power Station, near Southampton.
-The sequence where Jonathan E. visits Geneva to consult with Zero the supercomputer concerning corporate decisions features exterior shots of the Palace of Nations.
+The then-new BMW Headquarters and Museum buildings in Munich appear as the headquarters buildings of the Energy Corporation at Olympiapark, Munich.
+The sequence where Jonathan E. visits Geneva to consult with Zero the supercomputer concerning corporate decisions uses exterior shots of the Palace of Nations.
+Scenes were also filmed at Fawley Power Station, near Southampton, England.
+The remainder of the film was shot at Pinewood Studios.

-Recognizing their contribution to the film's many crucial action sequences, Rollerball was the first major Hollywood production to give screen credit to its stunt performers.
 The film was shot in 35mm with a 1.85 aspect ratio but was released in some theaters in 70mm with a 2:1 aspect ratio.